Bearing Of B From A

 1. Using a Protractor and a Map/Diagram:

-This is the most straightforward method for visual representations.
+We're talking about the most straightforward method for visual representations.

 • Step 1: Draw a North Line: At point A, draw a line pointing directly north.
 This establishes your reference point for measuring the bearing.